Pan-Slavism: Pan-Slavism in Poland

 With the exception of Russia, the Polish nation has the distinction among other Slavic peoples of having enjoyed independence as a part of various entities for several centuries prior to the advent of Pan-Slavism.

 After 1795, Revolutionary and Napoleonic France had influenced many Poles who sought the reconstitution of their existing country—particularly since France was a mutual enemy of Austria, Prussia, and also Russia.
 Russia's Pan-Slavic rhetoric had alarmed the Poles.
 Pan-Slavism was not fully embraced among Poles after the early period.
 Poland did nevertheless express solidarity with those of its fellow Slavic nations that had suffered oppression and were seeking independence.

 While Pan-Slavism as an ideology was inimical to Austro-Hungarian interests, Poles instead embraced the wide autonomy within the state and assumed a loyalist position towards the Habsburgs.
 Within the Austro-Hungarian polity, they were able to develop their national culture and preserve the Polish language, both of which were under threat in both German and Russian Empires.
 A Pan-Slavic federation was proposed, but on the condition that the Russian Empire would be excluded from such an entity.
-After Poland regained its independence (from Germany, Austria and Russia) in 1918, no internal faction considered Pan-Slavism as an alternative, viewing Pan-Slavism as Russification.
+After Poland regained its independence (from Germany, Austria and Russia) in 1918, no internal faction considered Pan-Slavism as a serious alternative, viewing Pan-Slavism as Russification.
 During Poland's communist era, the USSR used Pan-Slavism as a propaganda tool to justify its control over the country.
 The issue of Pan-Slavism was not part of current mainstream politics and is widely seen as an ideology of Russian imperialism.

 Pan-Slavism in Russia

-During the time of the Soviet Union, Bolshevik teachings viewed Pan-Slavism as a reactionary element which was formerly used by the Russian Empire.
+During the time of the Soviet Union, Bolshevik teachings viewed Pan-Slavism as a reactionary element associated to the Russian Empire.
 As a result, Bolsheviks viewed it as contrary to their Marxist ideology.
-Panslavists even faced persecution during the Stalinist repressions in the Soviet Union (see Slavists case).
-Nowadays, ultranationalist parties like the Russian National Unity party advocate for a Russian-dominated Slavic Union, although this type of irredentism became mainstream with Putinism and Rashism, with the government repeatedly calling for expansionism in speeches, embracing irredentist concepts including Moldova, Ukraine and other slavic NATO members.
+Pan-Slavists even faced persecution during the Stalinist repressions in the Soviet Union (see Slavists case).
+Nowadays, ultranationalist parties like the Russian National Unity party advocate for a Russian-dominated 'Slavic Union'.